chuycepeda/python-ds/FB_plan.md

 	*Typical use:*

     	When you need a unique set of data: Sets check the unicity of elements based on hashes.

       	When your data constantly changes: Sets, just like lists, are mutable.

-      	When you need a collection that can be manipulated mathematically: With sets it's easy to do operations like difference, union, intersection, etc.
+      	When you need a collection that can be manipulated mathematically: with sets it's easy to do operations like difference, union, intersection, etc.

-      	When you don't need to store nested lists, sets, or dictionaries in a data
-      	structure: Sets don't support unhashable types.
+      	When you don't need to store nested lists, sets, or dictionaries in a data structure: Sets don't support unhashable types.

-    *Problem clues:*

-    	.

 * <span style="color: #8AC258">DICTIONARY</span>